rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/post-add-node-v1.0-account-loadbalancers-loadbalancerid-nodes.rst

 primary nodes fail, traffic can be redirected to secondary nodes.
 The type attribute enables configuring the node as either PRIMARY or SECONDARY.

 Domain names are also accepted with certain restrictions.
-Refer to the following API operation for information about how to list the allowed names:
+Refer to the :rax-devdocs:`List allowed domains <cloud-load-balancers/v1/developer-guide/#list-allowed-domains>` operation for information about how to list the allowed names.
-:rax-devdocs:`List allowed domains <cloud-load-balancers/v1/developer-guide/#list-allowed-domains>`.

 Suppose that you want to add nodes to the load balancer before the services on those nodes are ready to serve traffic.
 As of right now, the default status for added nodes is ``ONLINE``.
 The node's status is an immutable attribute, and only health monitoring can change this attribute.
 So in order to prevent traffic from going to the node, but still allowing the health monitor to perform checks, you can add a node with a ``DRAINING`` condition.
-Once the backend node is ready to serve traffic, you can then change the condition to ``ENABLED``.
+Once the back-end node is ready to serve traffic, you can then change the condition to ``ENABLED``.

 The following table shows the possible response codes for this operation: